KartRover/BulkFileProcess/README.md

 ## Testing

 Unit tests are implemented for log processing logic using Jest, and integration tests are available for the `/api/upload-logs` endpoint with mocked BullMQ.

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request for any enhancements or bug fixes.

-## License

-This project is licensed under the MIT License.